-- Target: AY 2011-2012-A revised academic orientation format, including on-line version, is available. - (5.)
-Students report satisfaction with the quality of their academic advising. - Target: In its biennial administration of the National Survey of Student Engagement, the University reports student satisfaction with academic advising equal to or above national levels. - (6.)
-Key Performance Indicator: Multiple programs assist students in achieving academic success. - Target: AY 2011-2012-Supplemental Instruction's student cohort increases to 35% of all SI-supported courses. - Target: AY 2012-2013-SI support increases by 5% to cover more traditionally difficult courses (e.g., economics, physics, microbiology, pathophysiology). - Target: AY 2012-2013-20% of TEAM referrals attend a face-to-face meeting with their advisors. - (7.)
-Key Performance Indicator: Students will benefit from specialized tutoring services and support programs. - Target: 2011-2012-Improve student performance by 30% of students utilizing tutoring services having more successful final course grades than prior to enlisting the support of tutoring services. - Target: 2014-2015- Improve student performance by 35% of students utilizing tutoring services having more successful final course grades than prior to enlisting the support of tutoring services. - (8.)
-Key Performance Indicator: The University provides a coordinated developmental program. - Target: AY 2012-2013-The Developmental Plan is revised to align with new requirements mandated by the Texas Higher Education Coordinating Board.

-d.
-Objective #4: Members of the faculty conduct research and coordinate a wide variety of sponsored projects.
+- (5.)
+Key Performance Indicator: Multiple programs assist students in achieving academic success. - ➤ Target: AY 2011-2012: Supplemental Instruction's (SI) student cohort increases to 35% of all SI-supported courses. - Target: AY 2012-2013: SI support increases by 5% to cover more traditionally difficult courses (e.g., economics, physics, microbiology, pathophysiology). - Target: AY 2012-2013: 20% of TEAM referrals attend a face-to-face meeting with their advisors. - ➤ Target: AY 2016-2017: Assess the SI structure and offerings based on classroom need. - Target: AY 2017-2018: Establish a D/F/W report for addressing SI and tutoring offerings.
+Create a structured position in the Freshmen College to work with this area. - ➤ Target: AY 2019-2020: Identify courses with a DFW rate of 30% or higher and use the DFW report through continuous assessment to improve these rates. - (6.)
+Key Performance Indicator: Students will benefit from specialized tutoring services and support programs. - ➤ Target: AY 2011-2012: Improve student performance by 30% of the students utilizing tutoring services having more successful final course grades than prior to enlisting the support of tutoring services. - ➤ Target: AY 2014-2015: Improve student performance by 35% of the students utilizing tutoring services having more successful final course grades than prior to enlisting the support of tutoring services. - ➤ Target: AY 2016-2017: Estalish the newly implemented Grades First system to measure use of the tutoring center and math lab.
+Adjust hours as appropriate and work to establish online software to create 24-7 tutoring. - ➤ Target: AY 2017-2018: Have the online tutoring software fully implemented with particular focus on tutoring areas that ASU does not have an on-site tutor for the course. - ➤ Target: AY 2019-2020: Continue to assess online and on-site tutoring for continuous improvement of student success. - (7.)
+Key Performance Indicator: The University provides a coordinated developmental program. - ➤ Target: The Developmental Plan is revised to align with any new requirements mandated by the Texas Higher Education Coordinating Board. - d.
+Objective #4: Members of the faculty conduct research and coordinate a wide variety of sponsored projects. - (1.)
+Key Performance Indicator: The University supports proposals in scholarly activity and creative endeavor. - > Targets: - AY 2011-2012: 35 external submittals are posted. - AY 2014-2015: 32 external submittals are posted. - AY 2019-2020: 32 external submittals are posted.

-- (1.)
-Key Performance Indicator: The University supports proposals in scholarly activity and creative endeavor. - > Targets: - AY 2011-2012: 38 external submittals are posted. - AY 2014-2015: 45 external submittals are posted. - AY 2019-2020: 60 external submittals are posted. - (2.)
-Key Performance Indicator: The University supports a dynamic program of scholarly activity and creative endeavor. - > Targets: - AY 2011-2012: \$2,500,000 in external dollars are expended annually. - AY 2014-2015: \$3,000,000 in external dollars are expended annually. - AY 2019-2020: \$4,000,000 in external dollars are expended annually.
+- (2.)
+Key Performance Indicator: The University supports a dynamic program of scholarly activity and creative endeavor. - Targets: - AY 2011-2012: \$2,500,000 in external dollars are expended annually. - AY 2014-2015: \$3,490,000 in external dollars are expended annually. - AY 2019-2020: \$2,300,000 in external dollars are expended annually.

 - (3.)
-Key Performance Indicator: The University supports a dynamic program of facultysponsored undergraduate research/creative endeavor through the Undergraduate Scholarship Initiative. - Target: AY 2011-2012-20 faculty-sponsored undergraduate research grant applications are awarded. - Target: AY 2012-2013-Research grant applications awarded increase by 5% over AY 2011-2012. - Target: AY 2013-2014-Research grant applications awarded increase by 5% over AY 2012-2013.
+Key Performance Indicator: The University supports a dynamic program of faculty-sponsored undergraduate research/creative endeavor through the Undergraduate Scholarship Initiative. - Target: AY 2011-2012: 20 faculty-sponsored undergraduate research grant applications are awarded. - Target: AY 2012-2013: Research grant applications awarded increase by 5% over AY 2011-2012. - Target: AY 2013-2014: Research grant applications awarded increase by 5% over AY 2012-2013. - > Targets: Number of students involved in Undergraduate Research: